Switzerland has a population of over 7 million.

-Indigenous Peoples are SwitzerlandGerman-Swiss (they live in the central and eastern cantons of the country, and is used in speech Upper German dialects), Italian-Swiss (they settled in the southern cantons and speak Italian), Romansh (their habitats - the highlands of the Canton of Grisons and languages spoken - Romansh, German and Italian) and the Franco-Swiss (they settled in western cantons and southern French dialect) used in speech.
+The indigenous peoples of Switzerland are Germanic-Swiss (they live in the central and eastern cantons of the country, and use upper German dialects in their speech), Italo-Swiss (they settled the southern cantons and speak Italian), Romans (their habitat is in the highlands the canton of Graubünden, and the languages of communication are Romansh, German and Italian) and Franco-Swiss (they settled the western cantons and use South French dialects in speech).

-The official languages - German, Italian, Romansh and French.
+Official languages - German, Italian, Romansh, French.

 Residents of Switzerland profess Catholicism, Protestantism, Orthodoxy.

 The Swiss are considered one of the longest-lived nations in the world with an average life expectancy of 82 years (males live on average up to 81 years, and females up to 85 years).

 Excellent results are largely due to the fact that the state deducts $ 5,600 per year for health care per person (this is higher than the average for Europe).

 The Swiss hold the record for low obesity: only 8% of people in the country are overweight.
 In addition, in Switzerland significantly fewer people die from cancer and cerebrovascular diseases than in other countries.
 But, nevertheless, Switzerland is a drinking and smoking country (there are 1722 cigarettes per 1 inhabitant per year).